-IFM forges collaborations with other leading institutions to transform medicine globally.
+IFM forges collaborations with other leading institutions to transform healthcare worldwide.

-By building partnerships with organizations that share common goals, IFM can advance our mission of making Functional Medicine the standard of care.
-IFM is particularly committed to developing partnerships that enhance Functional Medicine education, clinical practice, access, economic viability, and research.
+By building partnerships with organizations that share common goals, IFM advances our mission of ensuring the widespread adoption of functional medicine.
+IFM is particularly committed to developing partnerships that enhance functional medicine education, clinical practice, access, economic viability, and research.

 As a result of IFM partnerships:

-- More than 65 academic medicine, nutrition, and residency programs have participated in IFM’s education courses.
+- Numerous academic medicine, nutrition, and residency programshave participated in IFM’s education courses.

-- Patient outcomes research demonstrating the clinical and financial benefits of using the Functional Medicine model are in progress at major academic health centers, self-insured employers, and health systems.
+- Research on patient outcomes that demonstrates the clinical and financial benefits of using the functional medicine model are in progress at major academic health centers, self-insured employers, and health systems.

-- The first-of-its-kind training and certification program for Functional Medicine health coaches is now available through the Functional Medicine Coaching Academy.
+- The first-of-its-kind functional medicine health coaching training and certification is now available through the Functional Medicine Coaching Academy.

-- Integrated & Functional Connections.
-The leading platform for employment opportunities in Functional Medicine.
+- Integrated Connections (IC).
+The leading platform for employment opportunities in functional medicine.
 Learn More

-IFM also has a long-standing corporate sponsorship program comprising companies that represent nutraceutical, laboratory, medical device, technology, and other components of the Functional Medicine ecosystem.
+IFM also has a long-standing corporate sponsorship and exhibiting program comprising companies that represent nutraceutical, laboratory, medical device, technology, and other components of the functional medicine ecosystem.
 Learn More

 - Build on IFM’s education and clinical model